Broken Sword: Shadow of the Templars – The Director's Cut

-Broken Sword: Shadow of the Templars – The Director's Cut is an enhanced remake and director's cut of the classic 1996 point-and-click adventure game Broken Sword: The Shadow of the Templars developed by Revolution Software.
+Broken Sword: Shadow of the Templars – The Director's Cut is a 2009 enhanced remake and director's cut of the classic 1996 point-and-click adventure game Broken Sword: The Shadow of the Templars developed by Revolution Software.
 It was released for Wii, Nintendo DS, iOS, Microsoft Windows, OS X, Android and Linux spanning 2009 to 2012.
 The player assumes the roles of George Stobbart and Nicole Collard, who was a pivotal but not a playable character in the original version.

 After being petitioned to bring Broken Sword to the Wii and Nintendo DS, Revolution decided to create a director's cut.
 Comic book artist Dave Gibbons created additional artwork for the game.
 The game received positive reviews from critics, and is often listed as one of the best games on the Wii, DS and iOS/Android mobile devices.
 It was also a commercial success, outselling the third and fourth Broken Sword installments.

 Gameplay

 Broken Sword: Shadow of the Templars – The Director's Cut is a 2D adventure game played from a third-person perspective.
 Unlike in the original game, where George Stobbart is the only playable character, Nicole "Nico" Collard is controllable for selected game sections.
 Depending on the platform, the game is played through a point-and-click interface, touch user interface, and Wii Remote.
 While certain puzzles from the original segments were simplified, new first-person puzzles were also added.
-Hotspots are highlighted, and a hint system is added, along with a diary in which the player character takes notes, although the hint system is not available in the Wii version.
+Hotspots are highlighted, and a hint system is added, along with a diary in which the player character takes notes.
 Unlike the original game, however, the Director's Cut does not allow players to get a game over from making fatal mistakes that get their character killed, as player death scenes were removed as part of a larger effort to censor the game.